chapati/beam-wiki/Exchange-integration-guide.md

 Enter password: ***
 Owner Viewer key: +SevBZ++xL1wEM+yyGbMI+ZElHahudX8mh6Hu/atJrdtzAOD2zpeb2LPIqQcnvry3JUQFBa9gTAHT98RMQMdcggr+LX0oqdGsVIx3KRkTxyvRdKBnw8lz9uAmMx0P2TNlk30E+M5MCnX7Ngp
 ```
-Owner Key should be kept secret.
-Owner Key does not allow to spend coins, however it will allow to see all coins mined for you by all miners that use this Owner Кey.
+_Owner Key_ should be kept secret. _Owner Key_ does not allow to spend coins, however it will allow to see all coins mined for you by all miners that use this _Owner Кey_.

-Here you can read about all the `beam-wallet` commands https://documentation.beam.mw/en/latest/rtd_pages/user_cli_wallet_guide.html
+Here you can read about all the `beam-wallet` commands: https://documentation.beam.mw/en/latest/rtd_pages/user_cli_wallet_guide.html

 ## Starting a Node
 Run the node with your _Owner Key_ and make sure it has completed the synchronization with the network: